Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 Education
 ======
 * PhD in **Computer Science**, Monash University, 2024 - 2028 (expected).
-* MEng in **Computer Science and Technology**, China University of Geosciences,2020 - 2023.
+* MEng in **Computer Science and Technology**, China University of Geosciences, 2020 - 2023.
 * BEng in **Information Security**, China University of Geosciences, 2016 - 2020.

 Collaborators